Daniel J. Frey

 Far too many of us believe that everyone around us thinks like us.

-They perceive the world in the same way with the same conclusions.
+They perceive the world in the same way and draw the same conclusions.

 Many believe they live in a community, and that community is harmonious.